Ractiurd/catjs/README.md

-# digjs
+# catjs
-"digjs" is a versatile command-line utility designed for bug bounty hunters and security researchers.
+"catjs" is a versatile command-line utility designed for bug bounty hunters and security researchers.
 This tool specializes in JavaScript analysis, offering the unique ability to extract hidden endpoints and secrets from JavaScript code using JSON-based pattern detection.
 What sets "digjs" apart is its customizability – users can easily edit the "secret.json" file to define their own patterns, tailoring the tool to their specific requirements.
 Whether you're engaged in web security assessments, bug bounty programs, or penetration testing, "digjs" is your indispensable companion for identifying potential vulnerabilities and concealed security issues within web applications.

 # Key Features: